 That moment is the first time in my life I remember feeling beautiful.

-Whenever I see a Black-Eyed-Susan in my life now, I remember that feeling and that summer and those people.
-I never pick them when I find them.
-I cherish the feeling and, if I can, I snap a few pictures to have on my phone.
+Whenever I see a Black-Eyed-Susan, I remember that feeling and that summer and those people.
+I never pick these flowers when I find them.
+I cherish the feeling and give gratitude for the memories that are brought back to me for a few moments.

 As much as I love these flowers, I don’t keep pictures of them in my house or use them in bouquets.
 I’m not going to get one tattooed on me.
 I let them find me and surprise me with everything stored inside that those bright yellow petals bring back to the surface.

 When I see Black-Eyed-Susan’s I never know what I’ll feel or remember.
 Sometimes it’s the taste of the tea we pretended was whisky.
 Sometimes it’s the bitter scent of gunpowder or the sweet scent of campfires.
 Sometimes it’s the gentle brown eyes of horses or glints of smiles I haven’t seen in decades.
-But always with these memories, I get a sense of belonging with my place in history and my place in the present, with the people I’m with here and now.
+Sometimes it’s the thickness of grief and incense at more than one funeral I have attended for reenacting friends who have passed.
+Whatever they are, always with these memories, I get a sense of belonging with my place in history and my place in the present, where I’ve been and where I am going.

 But know that in that action and intention, a sliver of life is sacred, is magic, and cannot be cut or planted or put in a vase or carried on your sleeve.
 They are in things that can’t be captured.
 The glints of fireflies or a full sky of scattered stars.
-The scent of antique books and the taste of the perfect chocolate fudge and the emotions you feel in the beating of your heart.
+The scent of antique books and the taste of the perfect chocolate fudge and the beating of your heart.

 It can be scary to not chase this magic.
-To let go enough to be surprised when those moments come to you.
-You might worry you’ll forget things you need.
-I can tell you now, some things you will forget.
-But the things you need will always return to you when you spot those sacred surprises only you could find.
+To let go enough to be surprised when those moments come to you on their own.
+You might worry you’ll forget things you need unless you cling to them, or surround yourself with them.
+Well, I can tell you now, some things you will forget.
+But the things you need will always return to you when you spot those sacred surprises.
+They’ll always find you.

-And when you do find them, smile.
+And when they do, smile.
 Breathe.
 Remember, then let go.
 That is the gift you’ve been given.